microsoft/iomt-fhir/tools/data-mapper/README.md

   ```
   npm config set registry https://registry.npmjs.org/
   ```
-- If you need to use private repo, please make sure:
+- If you need to use private registry, please make sure:
-  - you are able to access your private repo
+  - you are able to access your private registry
-  - the repo has packages and versions up to date
+  - the registry has dependency packages and versions up to date

 ## Getting Started